Army Unveils “Class VI” MRE Line; Soldiers Still Complain

-The US Army has struggled since its founding in 1775 to give Soldiers the kinds of field rations that they really want.
+ABERDEEN PROVING GROUND, MD – The U.S. Army has struggled since its founding in 1775 to give Soldiers the kinds of field rations that they really want.
 But after more than 200 years of trying, the Army thinks it has finally cracked the code.

 On Monday, the Army announced that it is expanding its offerings of the field rations known as “Meals Ready to Eat” or MREs, by creating a line that includes things like beer, cigarettes, pornography, and hard liquor.
 Known as the “Class VI” line of MREs, their arrival is eagerly anticipated by front-line Army troops in places like Afghanistan.

 “In the Army, there are ten categories, or ‘classes,’ of supply,” explained Army researcher Dr. Hank Erin.
 “For example, Class I is food, Class V is ammunition, et cetera.
 Class VI is ‘personal demand’ items.
 This can be any number of things, hygiene items, snack food…but to most Soldiers, Class VI means ‘vice’ items, especially alcohol.
 In fact, when Soldiers talk about the ‘Class VI Shop’ on post, that’s always code for the ‘AAFES-run liquor store.’
 Every time we talk to Soldiers about improving the MRE lineup, they always complain about the lack of Class VI.
 So now, in situations where Soldiers can’t make it to the Class VI Store, we bring the Class VI to them!”

 After more than 200 years, the US Army is finally giving soldiers what they really want in field rations.
 Menu choices in the Class VI line are as follows:

 3) White Wine and Chocolate

 5) Porn and Jergens